 Before you write your newsletter, you have to know who you’re writing to.
 Yes, it’s for your team, but who are they as people and employees?
 What do they like?
 What do they care about?
 Knowing your company demographics is important for writing content they look forward to reading.
 Sending a GIF-filled newsletter to an older audience may not hit the mark, just as being too formal may be off-putting to younger staff.
 To learn more about your team, try:

 The whole point of writing a newsletter is to get people to read it.
 Find a balance in style, structure, and tone that reflects the company voice but also appeals to your audience.

 People are more likely to open and read emails with strong subject lines.
 Be enticing, even from that preview, to get employees to click on the email and read its contents rather than just shipping it off to a different folder, or worse, the trash.
-Consult with the writing and marketing teams or borrow some of your company’s best copywriters to help create subject lines that increase your open rates.
+Consult with your writing and marketing teams or borrow some of your company’s best copywriters to help create subject lines that increase your open rates.

-Another aspect of making your newsletter readable and engaging is good design and layout.
+Another aspect of making your newsletter engaging is good design and layout.
 Use your organization’s color scheme, fonts, and logos so that the publication fits with the aesthetic of your website, social media profiles, and other company documents.
 Also, keep the design clean and streamlined so people can find everything they’re looking for with ease.
 Make links and buttons clearly visible, especially if you plan to track click-through rates.

 Even though a company newsletter is an internal document, there’s likely still something you want your team members to do after reading each publication.
 Maybe you want them to keep working towards their goals, respond to a survey, or sign up for a training session.
-Whatever it is you want your readers to do, include a strong call to action that incentivizes them to complete that task.
+Whatever it is you want your readers to do, include a strong call to action that motivates them to complete that task.
 You may add your CTA throughout the newsletter or end with it to remind readers to complete the action before closing the email.